-Franschhoek is a must-visit place in South Africa for wine and food lovers, here you can find some of the best wine estates and finest restaurants in the country.
+Franschhoek is a must-visit place in Cape Town for wine and food lovers, here you can find some of the best wine estates and finest restaurants in the country.
 If you’re looking for a perfect place for a day trip from Cape Town or a weekend getaway from the bustling city.
 Every year we spend our wedding anniversary here and it’s always a great experience.

 If you’re choosing between Franschhoek and Stellenbosch (another town in the Winelands) I recommend Franschhoek for couples and Stellenbosch for solo travelers and travelers with children there are more activities and places there to keep your kids busy.
 You can combine both places in one trip though you’ll need more than a day to do it.

 Reasons we love Franschhoek

 - Many gorgeous wine estates with great wines.